 Cycling in the rain

-In traffic, rain means danger:
+In traffic, rain can make riding hazardous:

-- drivers can’t see you
+- it’s harder for drivers to see you

 - your brakes won’t work so well